1inch Hits Market Cap of $679.44 Million (1INCH)

-1inch (CURRENCY:1INCH) traded flat against the dollar during the 24-hour period ending at 8:00 AM Eastern on January 27th.
-1inch has a market cap of $679.44 million and $451.09 million worth of 1inch was traded on exchanges in the last day.
-During the last week, 1inch has traded flat against the dollar.
-One 1inch coin can now be bought for approximately $3.77 or 0.00005887 BTC on major cryptocurrency exchanges.
+1inch (CURRENCY:1INCH) traded flat against the U.S. dollar during the 24-hour period ending at 16:00 PM E.T. on January 31st.
+1inch has a total market capitalization of $679.44 million and $451.09 million worth of 1inch was traded on exchanges in the last day.
+During the last week, 1inch has traded flat against the U.S. dollar.
+One 1inch coin can currently be purchased for about $3.77 or 0.00005887 BTC on major cryptocurrency exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.